heremaps/flatdata/README.md

 * [x] ExternalVector
 * [x] MultiVector
 * [x] Raw data writer
-* [ ] Subarchives
+* [x] Subarchives

 Generator:

 * [ ] `flatdata`'s schema to Rust generator

-Misc:

-* [x] Derive partial eq comparsion for all structs.
-* [x] Rename `size` of all containers into `len`.
-* [x] Rename `index` of containers to `at`.

 ## Example

 The folder [tests/coappearances](tests/coappearances) contains a graph of character coappearances in Tolstoi's Anna Karenina described in `flatdata` together with the serialized data.
-The example is from the original [flatdata repository](https://github.com/heremaps/flatdata).
+The example is taken from the original [flatdata repository](https://github.com/heremaps/flatdata).
 It also contains a Rust module which implements the schema.
 Usually, this code would be generated automatically by `flatdata`'s generator.
-For now, we use it as a proof of concept to develop readers and writers, and also to manually define a desired layout we would generate automatically.
+For now, we use it as a proof of concept to develop readers and writers, and also to manually define a desired layout we would generate automatically otherwise.

-The tests reads all types of different data and checks that it was deserialized correctly.
-It can be also considered as a reader example.
-Run it as follows:
+The standalone tests read and write all different types of data and check that the data was de/serialized correctly.
+Run them as follows:

 ```shell
 cargo test